Siderno Group

 The Siderno Group is a criminal association in Canada, Australia and Italy related to the 'Ndrangheta, a Mafia-type organization in Calabria.
 The association is labelled the "Siderno Group" because its members primarily came from the town of Siderno on the Ionian coast in Calabria and migrated to Canada and Australia in the 1950s.

 The Siderno crime group operates throughout Canada, the United States, Australia and Europe and is composed of a group of families who are related by blood or marriage.
 Siderno is home to one of the 'Ndrangheta's biggest and most important clans, the Commisso 'ndrina, involved in the global cocaine business and money laundering.
 According to the Siderno police force, "The criminal minds of Siderno are in Canada."
-One of them, Antonio Commisso, was arrested in June 2005 in Woodbridge, Ontario.

 The group has moved narcotics over three continents.
 They had contacts in Bolivia, Venezuela, Brazil, Chile and Peru, and had permanent representation in Colombia for drugs and in Costa Rica and Panama for money laundering.
-Its key man in Colombia, Roberto Pannunzi, was arrested in Medellin, Colombia in 1994.
+Its key man in Colombia, Roberto Pannunzi, was arrested in Medellín, Colombia in 1994.
 In the past, he had been in charge of heroin shipments from Turkey through Italy to the United States.

 Canada

 In Canada, in particular in the Greater Toronto Area, a branch of the Siderno Group has been active since the 1950s.
 Until 1980, the head of the Group was Michele (Mike) Racco.
 He maintained close contacts with the Luppino crime family in Hamilton, Ontario and with the Cotroni crime family in Montreal.
-By the early 1960s, Racco established a crimini in Canada with the help of Giacomo Luppino and Rocco Zito.
+By 1962, Racco established a crimini and Camera di Controllo in Canada with the help of Giacomo Luppino and Rocco Zito.
+Salvatore Triumbari and Filippo Vendemini were also co-founders until Racco sanctioned their murders in 1967 and 1969 respectively, due to disputes.
 Racco had been urged to start the Canadian operation by Antonio Macrì, the undisputed boss of Siderno until he was killed in January 1975.
 Michele Racco died of cancer in January 1980.

 A May 2018 news report explained the group's initial involvement in Canada.
 "Siderno's Old World 'Ndrangheta boss sent acolytes to populate the New World" including Michele Racco who settled in Toronto in 1952, followed by other mob families.
 According to investigators in Italy, by 2010, Toronto's 'Ndrangheta had climbed "to the top of the criminal world" with "an unbreakable umbilical cord" to Calabria.
 The report stated that there were seven senior 'Ndrangheta bosses in the Greater Toronto Area, some on the Camera di Controllo, the "board of directors".

-The Toronto-area Siderno group has included the Coluccio, Tavernese, DeMaria, Figliomeni, Ruso, and Commisso crime families; Carmine Verduci was also linked with the 'Ndrangheta group.
-Leaders are based both in Calabria and Ontario.
+The Toronto-area Siderno group has included the Coluccio, Tavernese, DeMaria, Figliomeni, Ruso, and Commisso crime families; Leaders are based both in Calabria and Ontario.
+Carmine Verduci and Cosimo Stalteri were also linked with the 'Ndrangheta group.